Salmon & Prawn Seafood Chowder, Rosemary Croutons

 Method

-Using a sharp paring knife, slice the corn of the cob, boil in salty hot water for a few minutes until cooked.
+1. Using a sharp paring knife, slice the corn on the cob, and boil it in salty hot water for a few minutes until cooked.
 Drain and set aside.

 If using tinned corn, drain water and set aside.

-In a non stick saucepan boil potatoes until soft, drain, set aside and allow to cool.
+2. In a nonstick saucepan boil potatoes until soft, drain, set aside and allow to cool.

-Meanwhile, chop some crusty bread into cubes.
+7. Meanwhile, chop some crusty bread into cubes.
 In a large bowl coat the bread in olive oil, Rosemary sprigs salt and pepper.
-Lay onto a baking tray, bake at 180’c for 5 mintues or until golden.
+Lay onto a baking tray, and bake at 180’c for 5 minutes or until golden.

-Add the fish and seafood to the simmer soup, then turn down the heat and poach for 5-6 minutes or until cooked through.
+8. Add the fish and seafood to the simmering soup, then turn down the heat and poach for 5-6 minutes until the fish is fully cooked.